 - Christine Shanks, LMS Administrator at International Dairy Queen

-You’ll get practical, proven advice about training best practices that lead to franchise business success.
-For example, how to:
+In this dynamic one-hour session, you’ll get practical, proven advice about training best practices that lead to franchise business success.
+For example, you’ll learn how to:

 - Balance your organization’s learning objectives with those of franchisees